microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/react_native/ort-super-resolution/README.md

 ## Overview

-This is a basic Super Resolution example React Native Application using [Expo framework](https://docs.expo.dev/) for [ONNX Runtime](https://github.com/microsoft/onnxruntime) with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
+This is a basic Super Resolution example [React Native](https://reactnative.dev/) Application using [Expo framework](https://docs.expo.dev/) for [ONNX Runtime](https://github.com/microsoft/onnxruntime) with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
 The demo app accomplishes the task of recovering a high resolution (HR) image from its low resolution counterpart and can run on both Android and iOS platform.

 0. Prepare environment
     1. install Node.js
         - Node.js (16.0+): <https://nodejs.org/>
     2. install expo

-        ```sh
+        ```shs
         npm install -g expo-cli
         ```